Admission RequirementsFor Admission requirements please click here

 Radiation therapy is one of the main methods used to treat patients with cancer.
 This course qualifies you to work as a radiation therapist – the health care professional who, together with the other multidisciplinary team members, is responsible for the preparation and delivery of a course of radiation therapy.
 As a graduate radiation therapist you will be the main point of contact for the patient during the course of their treatment and involved in many aspects of their care during their radiation therapy treatment.
 As radiation therapy is expanding in Ireland so is the opportunity for role development making this an exciting time to be entering the profession.

 Is this the right course for you?

-Radiation therapy is both physically and academically demanding and you will need to have considerable emotional maturity.
 The radiation therapist requires very specialist skills.
-Your degree will cover many science subjects so you will need to have a keen interest in biology, physics and chemistry.
 The development of your clinical skills requires you to be interested in patient care.
+You will also need to have a keen interest in the field of science.
 Working as a radiation therapist will also require you to have good interpersonal and technical skills.

 Radiation therapy at Trinity College